maxlath/wikibase-sdk/README.md

   sparqlEndpoint: 'https://query.wikidata.org/sparql'
 })
 ```
-For convenience, and for the sake of retro-compatibility, that same `wdk` object can be obtain with:
+For convenience, and for the sake of retro-compatibility, that same `wdk` object can be obtain directly from the `wikidata-sdk` package:
 ```js
 // After having run `npm install wikidata-sdk` const wdk = require('wikidata-sdk')